grantbradshaw/NHL-Snapshot/README.md

 - A generator that provides talking points either from 'mad libs' style string generation or application of a Markov Chain to refined tweets
 - User collections that can be shared to the community and upvoted by other users

-The application used a range of tools including the Twitter API, Markov Chains, web scraping, along with the MVC model, validations and the Active Record ORM.
+The application used a range of tools including the Twitter API, Markov Chains, web scraping, along with utilizing the MVC model, validations and the Active Record ORM.